HackBrexit/MinistersUnderTheInfluence/README.md

 # Want to get involved?

 The Ministers: Under the Influence team will be holding [fortnightly Meetups](http://www.meetup.com/Hack-Brexit/) to work on this and [other projects](https://github.com/HackBrexit/WhatTheFact) being featured in the Hack Brexit Accelerator programme.

+# Code Organisation

+This is a mono repo, a container for all components and services built for this project.
+The reason for organising our code this way is to enable discovery of code we have completed and to make it easy to add new things - in different languages if wanted.

+The file structure is:
+/src/_language_/_projectname_/_projectfiles